neo4j-partners/hands-on-lab-neo4j-and-azure/graphacademy/slides/lab-6-agents/01-from-retrievers-to-agents-slides.md

 | **Reasoning** | Analyzes the question and decides what to do |
 | **Action** | Executes the selected tool(s) |
 | **Response** | Returns output in natural language |

 ---

+## Tools: How Agents Take Action

+**Action** involves calling tools.

+Tools are capabilities the agent can use—functions it can call to get information or perform tasks.

+- During **Perception**, the agent sees what tools are available
+- During **Reasoning**, it decides which tool fits the question
+- During **Action**, it executes the tool

+---